huggingface/hub-docs/docs/hub/collections.md

 ## Your feedback on collections

-We're working on improving the collections, so if you have any bugs, questions, or new features you'd like to see added, please post a message in the [dedicated discussion](https://huggingface.co/spaces/huggingface/HuggingDiscussions/discussions/12).
+We're working on improving collections, so if you have any bugs, questions, or new features you'd like to see added, please post a message in the [dedicated discussion](https://huggingface.co/spaces/huggingface/HuggingDiscussions/discussions/12).